The structure of spatial slices of three-dimensional causal triangulations: Preliminaries and notation

 \end{definition}

 \begin{definition} A {\it causal disc-slice} is a triangulation $K$ fulfilling the following conditions:

 (i) $K$ is homeomorphic to the 3-dimensional ball $B^3$

-(ii) all mono-coloured simplices of $K$ belong to the boundary $\partial K$, such that the red ones form a disc $D_{\rm red}$ and the blue ones form a disc $D_{\rm blue}$, which will be called the boundary discs of $K$.
+(ii) all monocoloured simplices of $K$ belong to the boundary $\partial K$, such that the red ones form a disc $D_{\rm red}$ and the blue ones form a disc $D_{\rm blue}$, which will be called the boundary discs of $K$.

 The set of all causal disc-slices is denoted by $\cC\cD$. \end{definition}

 We note that the above definitions imply that all the vertices of a causal slice of either type lie on the boundary.
 Two-coloured edges are sometimes referred to as \emph{timelike edges}.
 Two-coloured triangles can be of two types, with two red vertices and one blue or vice versa, and are called \emph{forward directed} and \emph{backwards directed} triangles, respectively.